quietui/quiet/docs/docs/components/icon.md

 ### Changing the default icon library

 To change the default icon library, override it by registering a new one called `default`.
 This will let you skip setting `<quiet-icon library="...">` on every single icon.
-This is only recommended if you want to completely replace the default Heroicons library.
+This is only recommended if you want to completely replace the default icon library.

 ```js
 import { registerIconLibrary } from '/dist/quiet.js';